-Your school should encourage organisations that can help you in the future to come into school to meet you such as:
+Your school should encourage organisations that can help you in the future, to come into school to meet you.
+This might be:

-They can all help you understand what is available to you as you get older and what you can achieve.
+They can help you understand what is available as you get older, and what you can achieve.

-As you begin to become aware of all your options in adult life you will find that there are lots of questions to think about and decisions to make, this is called transition planning.
+As become aware of the options in adult life, you will find that there are lots of questions to think about and decisions to make.This is called transition planning.

-You may also find this Ten Step Pathway to Transition Planning guide useful.
+You may also find this ten step pathway to transition planning (pdf) useful.

-A good place to start asking these questions is at your Preparing for Adulthood Review which takes place in Year 9.
-This is where planning for your future starts and the transition plan is agreed.
+A good time to start asking questions about your future adult life, is at your preparing for adulthood review.
+This takes place in Year 9.
+This is where planning for your future starts and a transition plan is agreed.